The following deductions are available on Massachusetts state tax returns.

 Amounts Excludible Under MGL Ch.
 41, Sec.
 111F or U.S. Tax Treaty Included in Form 1, Line 3

-The state of Massachusetts allows for an exclusion from income of amounts that were received by a firefighter or police officer incapacitated in the line of duty (per MFL Ch.
-41, Sec.
-111F), and an exclusion from income of amounts received by qualifying students that are exempt under a United States tax treaty.
+The state of Massachusetts allows for an exclusion of certain income received by a firefighter or police officer incapacitated in the line of duty, and an exclusion from income amounts that are exempt under a United States tax treaty received by qualifying students.

 Moving Expenses

-For tax years 2022 through 2025, the moving expenses deduction is only available to qualified members of the armed forces.
+For tax years 2018 through 2025, the moving expenses deduction is only available to qualified members of the Armed Forces.
 To qualify for the deduction, the following must be true:

 - Be active duty